We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 What to Consider When Buying a Sunscreen for Eczema

-“When I’m advising my patients with eczema, I usually recommend looking for sunscreens that are fragrance-free, alcohol-free, and hypoallergenic.
-These tend to be less irritating on sensitive skin,” says Dr. Kopelman.
-She also recommends mineral sunscreens as opposed to chemical sunscreens, as did our other experts.
-“In general, mineral sunscreens tend to be better tolerated for individuals with eczema,” says Dr. Thosani.
+When you have eczema, it’s a good rule of thumb to look for sunscreens that are fragrance-free, alcohol-free, and hypoallergenic, as they tend to be less irritating on sensitive skin.
+Dr. Thosani recommends mineral sunscreens, as opposed to chemical sunscreens, as did our other experts.
+“In general, mineral sunscreens tend to be better tolerated for individuals with eczema,” Thosani says.

-Mineral sunscreens and chemical sunscreens have different kinds of ingredients, and they also work to protect your skin from the sun in different ways.
-Mineral sunscreen almost always includes zinc oxide and titanium oxide, which we’ve referenced in product write-ups above.
+Mineral sunscreens and chemical sunscreens have different kinds of ingredients, and they work to protect your skin from the sun in different ways.
+Mineral sunscreen almost always includes zinc oxide and titanium oxide, which we’ve referenced in the product write-ups above.
 Chemical sunscreens contain chemicals like avobenzone, oxybenzone, and octinoxate.

 As to how they work, mineral sunscreen sits on the surface of the skin and reflects and scatters UV rays away from it.
 Chemical sunscreens absorb UV rays and convert them into heat, which is released from your skin.
-Another difference is timing: “Chemical sunscreen needs to be applied at least 20 minutes in advance to be effective,” said Thosani.
+Another difference is timing: “Chemical sunscreen needs to be applied at least 20 minutes in advance to be effective,” says Thosani.
 “Mineral sunscreens work immediately after application.”

 Does Sunscreen Protect Against Cancer?